Ahmetemintek/LLM_projects/fine_tuning/finetune_llama/README.md

 ## Contents

-- `Fine_tune_Llama_2.ipynb`: A comprehensive Jupyter notebook that walks through the fine-tuning process with detailed explanations and implementation steps.
+- `finetune_Llama.ipynb`: A comprehensive Jupyter notebook that walks through the fine-tuning process with detailed explanations and implementation steps.
 - `requirements.txt`: A list of required packages for the notebook.

 ## Technical Overview